SwapnajaPitale/BirthdayCalculatorbySwapnaja/README.md

-This birthday calculator calculates the days to current users's birthday fetching data from the database.
+This birthday calculator calculates the days to current users' birthday fetching data from the database.
 Also takes into consideration the users born on Feb 29th.

 Try it yourself by signing up: https://swapnajapitale.github.io/BirthdayCalculatorbySwapnaja/